-As a result of the acquisition, $51.3 million of transaction-related costs were recorded in the first quarter operating results, including $34.6 million of transaction fees and expenses; $15.3 million of compensation expenses related to the transaction (including $3.8 million of non-cash stock based compensation resulting from the cancellation of all outstanding stock options), and $1.4 million of non-cash purchase accounting adjustments recorded as a part of cost of sales.
-Additionally, the Company recorded $0.5 million of non-cash stock-based compensation expense in the quarter.
-Included as a part of compensation expense for the first quarter of 2006 was $4.8 million of discretionary payments made to stock option holders in conjunction with a distribution made to shareholders in March 2006 and $0.6 million of non-cash, stock-based compensation expense.
+The transaction costs and acquisition-related expenses incurred in the first quarter of 2007 included: $34.6 million of transaction fees and expenses; $15.3 million of compensation expenses (including $3.8 million of non-cash stock-based compensation resulting from the cancellation of all outstanding stock options); and $1.4 million of non-cash purchase accounting adjustments recorded as part of cost of sales.

-GNC, headquartered in Pittsburgh, Pa., is the largest global specialty retailer of nutritional products; including vitamin, mineral, herbal and other specialty supplements and sports nutrition, diet and energy products.
-GNC has more than 4,800 retail locations throughout the United States (including more than 1,000 franchise and 1,250 Rite Aid store-within-a-store locations) and franchise operations in 48 international markets.
-The company - which is dedicated to helping consumers Live Well - also offers products and product information online at www.gnc.com.
+GNC, headquartered in Pittsburgh, Pa., is the largest global specialty retailer of nutritional products including vitamin, mineral, herbal and other specialty supplements and sports nutrition, diet and energy products.
+GNC has more than 5,000 retail locations throughout the United States (including more than 950 franchise and 1,400 Rite Aid store-within-a-store locations) and franchise operations in 43 international markets.
+The company -- which is dedicated to helping consumers Live Well -- also offers products and product information online at www.gnc.com.

 This release contains certain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 with respect to our financial condition, results of operations and business that is not historical information.
 Forward-looking statements can be identified by the use of terminology such as "subject to," "believes," "anticipates," "plans," "expects," "intends," "estimates," "projects," "may," "will," "should," "can," the negatives thereof, variations thereon and similar expressions, or by discussions of strategy.
 GNC believes there is a reasonable basis for our expectations and beliefs, but they are inherently uncertain, we may not realize our expectations and our beliefs may not prove correct.
 We undertake no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events or otherwise.
 Actual results could differ materially from those described or implied by such forward-looking statements.
 Factors that may materially affect such forward- looking statements include, among others: